 Valvular heart disease (VHD) occurs when one or more valves does not form properly before birth (congenital) or if they become damaged during life (acquired).
 In the developing world, infections such as rheumatic fever are still prevalent and can cause valve damage.
 In the UK and other developed countries, the most common cause of VHD is degeneration - wear and tear - over time.

-A minimum amount of identifiable data (name, date of birth, NHS number) will be shared with NHS Digital by the University of Oxford to carry out the linkage between the study data and civil registration data.
+A minimum amount of identifiable data (name, date of birth, NHS number) from OXVALVE participants will be shared with NHS Digital by the University of Oxford to carry out the linkage between the study data and civil registration data.
 The common law duty of confidentiality is met by participants giving consent to participate in the OXVALVE study.
 NHS Digital will provide date and cause of death directly to the study team.
 As soon as the date and cause of death is linked with the participants study information, any data that could be used to directly identify individuals (name, date of birth, NHS number) will be removed.
 The data will be stored for the duration of the OXVALVE study.
 The current end date for the study is 31st March 2022 but the study may extend beyond this date if further funding is secured.

-If you are an OxValve participant, you are free to withdraw your consent for data linkage with NHS Digital at any time.
-Please contact the study team at email@example.com, call 01865 289300 or write to us at OxValve-PC, Nuffield Department of Primary Care Health Sciences, Radcliffe Primary Care Building, Woodstock Road, Oxford, OX2 6GG.
+If you are an OXVALVE participant, you are free to withdraw your consent for data linkage with NHS Digital at any time.
+Please contact the study team at email@example.com, call 01865 289300 or write to us at OXVALVE-PC, Nuffield Department of Primary Care Health Sciences, Radcliffe Primary Care Building, Woodstock Road, Oxford, OX2 6GG.

 The data controller is Oxford University Hospital NHS Foundation Trust.
 The OXVALVE team can be contacted directly here.